aurelia/templating/doc/article/en-US/templating-html-behaviors-introduction.md

   </source-code>
 </code-listing>

-Without coercing incoming value, by default value is assigned as is, which means video player `playing` custom element will have on of the values `'', 'yes', 'playing'`.
+Without coercing incoming value, by default value is assigned as is, which means video player `playing` custom element will have one of the values `'', 'yes', 'playing'`.
 What we actually want to assigned to the video player view model is when the icoming value is in one of those values, set `playing` to `true`.
 This is where `typed bindable` can help.
 We can enable this capability, which is the same with built-in boolean attributes like `disabled`, `required`, `hidden` etc by:

 <code-listing heading="video-player${context.language.fileExtension}">
   <source-code lang="ES 2015">